ndswecker/from-the-ashes/01 - Lore/Death of Abimelech - True.md

 This is the story that the Hegemony does not tell.
 The story Captain David buried beneath scripture and polished lies.
-The truth of the forsaken Umtanum Enclave, of Lady Ruth Ginsengburg youth, and of the birth of a monster forged in genocide.
+The truth of the forsaken Umtanum Enclave, of Lady Ruth Ginsengburg's youth, and of the birth of a monster forged in genocide.

 Long before the hills were stained with innocent blood, a fragile hope took root in the Wenas valley.